Question 1: Which of the following parameters is the most important factor to boost a pharmacy’s sales and profit?

 Quick revision for Hydroxychloroquine

-Question 4: JT, a 66-year-old female comes to the pharmacy with symptoms of a gout attack.
-JT is taking anti-hypertensive medicines for more than a year.
+Question 4: JT, a 66-year-old female, comes to the pharmacy with symptoms of a gout attack.
+JT has been taking anti-hypertensive medicines for more than a year.
 Currently, JT is taking Hydrochlorothiazide.
 JT is asking for the pharmacist’s recommendation for a painkiller to help with the symptoms of gout.
 Which of the following is the best option for JT?

 A. Refer to doctor as because of JT's medication profile